dotnet/orleans/src/Documentation/Advanced-Concepts/Request-Context.md

 layout: page
 title: Request Context
 ---

+# Request Context

 RequestContext is an Orleans feature that allows application metadata, such as a trace ID, to flow with requests.
 Application metadata may be added on the client; it will flow with Orleans requests to the receiving grain.

  The feature is implemented by a public static class, RequestContext, in the Orleans namespace.
 This class exposes two simple methods:

 **void Set(string key, object value)** is used to store a value in the request context.
 The value can be any Serializable type. **Object Get(string key)** is used to retrieve a value from the current request context.

  The backing storage for RequestContext is thread-static.
 When a thread (whether client-side or within Orleans) sends a request, the contents of the sending thread’s RequestContext is included with the Orleans message for the request; when the grain code receives the request, that metadata is accessible from the local RequestContext.
 If the grain code does not modify the RequestContext, then any grain it makes a request of will receive the same metadata, and so on.